tigera-cs/cs-egress-gateway-workshop/modules/eg-per-namespace.md

 ### Verify Egress Gateway

-Open a second browser to your lab (`<LABNAME>.lynx.tigera.ca`) if not already done so that we have an additional terminal to test the egress gateway.

-On that terminal, start a tcpdump in the bastion host to listen to traffic on a specific port:
+Open a second browser tab and navigate to your lab (`<LABNAME>.lynx.tigera.ca`) and start a `tcpdump` in the bastion host to listen to traffic on a specific port:

 ```
  sudo tcpdump -ni ens5 port 7777
 ```

-On the original terminal window, exec into any of the pods in the app1 namespace.
+On the original terminal window, exec into any of the pods in the apps namespace.

 ```
-APP1_POD=$(kubectl get pod -n app1 --no-headers -o name | head -1) && echo $APP1_POD
+APP1_POD=$(kubectl get pod -n apps --no-headers -o name | grep -i app1 | head -1) && echo $APP1_POD
 ```
 ```
-kubectl exec -ti $APP1_POD -n app1 -- sh
+kubectl exec -ti $APP1_POD -n apps -- sh
 ```

 And try to connect to the port in the bastion host.